Jon Morgan

 The name of your Montana LLC must include "Limited Liability Company" as part of its designation, for example, ABC LLC.

 The state also prohibits any names that contain deceptive, confusing, misleading, obscene, or scandalous words.
-Any business name that is considered to be a public security interest may not be registered either.
+Any business name that is considered to be of public security interest may not be registered either.

 You can also reserve a business name in advance by filing a "Name Reservation" form with the Montana Secretary of State.
 The filing fee is $10.

-Check our article for more information on how much a Montana LLC costs.
+Check out our article for more information on how much a Montana LLC costs.

 Shaking hands in an interview

 The Montana Secretary of State does not provide a registered agent service.
-So, an LLC must appoint a suitable individual or business entity as a registered agent by filing an Appointment of Registered Agent with the state.
+An LLC must appoint a suitable individual or business entity as a registered agent by filing an Appointment of a Registered Agent with the state.

 A professional registered agent service will help the LLC in Montana avoid issues with missed filings, notices, or other legal documents sent to their business address.